spatie/typescript-transformer/docs/usage/selecting-classes-using-collectors.md

    ...
 ```

-Collectors will be checked in order, if a perfect collector fit was found for a type.
+Collectors will be checked in order if a perfect collector fit was found for a type.
 Then all the other collectors after that collector will be ignored for that type.

 ## Difference between Collectors and Transformers

-Allthough the two concepts share a very similar interface they are indeed different.
+Although the two concepts share a very similar interface, they are indeed different.

-A collector takes Types and gives them to a specific transformer that was decided by the collector, for example, the `DefaultCollector` will run a type through each transformer you've configured to find the right one.
+A collector takes Types and gives them to a specific transformer that the collector decided.
+For example, the `DefaultCollector` will run a type through each transformer you've configured to find the right one.

-Collectors can also change names for specific Types, for example, a ResourceCollector could strip the Resource prefix of each type it collects.
+Collectors can also change names for specific Types.
+For example, a ResourceCollector could strip the Resource prefix of each class it collects.

-Transformers on the other hand transform types, they take a `ReflectionClass` and try to transform it to TypeScript.
+Transformers, on the other hand, transform types.
+They take a `ReflectionClass` and try to transform it to TypeScript.